Use Model-Based Design To Build a Battery Management System

 Enable componentization, reuse, and modular work.

-Increase efficiency and enable organizational knowledge-transfer
+Increase efficiency and enable organizational knowledge-transfer.

-For information, see What Are Projects?
+For more information, see What Are Projects?

 This activity diagram depicts the workflow for collaborative design using Projects.

-Tips for Managing Work with Projects
+Managing Work with Projects

-These tips will help your team to manage work using projects in MATLAB and Simulink.
+Once requirements are ready, follow these steps to manage work using projects in MATLAB and Simulink.

 ,Design

-, andTest
+, andScripts

 System Architecture and Functionality